ls1intum/Artemis/docs/dev/cypress.rst

 Cypress Bamboo Plans
 ====================

-This page describes all existing Bamboo build plans for Cypress.

 **Background**

 The Cypress test suite contains system tests verifying the most important features of Artemis.
 System tests test the whole system and therefore require a complete deployment of the system first.